 A disk partition manager allows system administrators to create, resize, delete and manipulate partitions, while a partition table logs the location and size of the partition.
 Each partition appears to the OS as a distinct logical disk, and the OS reads the partition table before any other part of the disk.Content Continues Below

 Once a partition is created, it is formatted with a file system such as:

 - NTFS on Windows drives;

 - HFS Plus (HFS+) on Mac computers; or

-When you boot an operating system into your computer, a critical part of the process is to give control to the first sector on your hard disk.
-It includes a partition table that defines how many partitions the hard disk is formatted into, the size of each, and the address where each partition begins.
-This sector also contains a program that reads in the boot sector for the operating system and gives it control so that the rest of the operating system can be loaded into random access memory.
+Data and files are then written to the file system on the partition.
+When users boot the OS in a computer, a critical part of the process is to give control to the first sector on the hard disk.
+This includes the partition table that defines how many partitions will be formatted on the hard disk, the size of each partition and the address where each disk partition begins.
+The sector also contains a program that reads the boot sector for the OS and gives it control so that the rest of the OS can be loaded into random access memory.

 A key aspect of partitioning is the active or bootable partition, which is the designated partition on the hard drive that contains the OS.
 Only the partition on each drive that contains the boot loader for the OS can be designated as the active partition.

 The active partition also holds the boot sector and must be marked as active.
 A recovery partition restores the computer to its original shipping condition.